dolthub/docs/packages/doltgres/content/concepts/sql/schema.md

 database requires scanning the entire table and writing a new index artifact, usually while also restricting writes to that table.

-## Difference between MySQL Schema and Doltgres Schema
+## Difference between Postgres Schema and Doltgres Schema

 Doltgres supports [most Postgres schema elements at least partially](../../reference/sql-support/supported-types.md), with more support being built out